-Congestive Heart Failure (CHF) is a term that refers to the heart's inability to pump adequate blood to the body.
+Congestive heart failure (CHF) is a term that refers to the heart's inability to pump adequate blood to the body.
 There are many causes of CHF in dogs.
-The two most common causes are mitral valve insufficiency (MVI), or a leaky mitral valve, the valve between the left atrium and the left ventricle and dilated cardiomyopathy (DCM).
-For further information, please see our handouts "Heart Disease 1.
-Dilated Cardiomyopathy" and "Heart Disease 2.
-Mitral Valve Disease"
+The two most common causes are:

-Clinical signs vary depending on whether the dog has left- or right-sided heart failure.
-The most common symptoms of congestive heart failure are decreased stamina, coughing or difficulty breathing.
+Clinical signs of CHF vary depending on whether the dog has left- or right-sided heart failure.

-In left-sided congestive heart failure (LS-CHF), when the heart contracts or pumps, instead of the left ventricle pushing the blood into the systemic circulation, some leaks through the mitral valve back into the left atrium and then it backs up into the lungs.
+In left-sided congestive heart failure (LS-CHF), when the heart contracts or pumps, instead of the left ventricle pushing the blood into the systemic circulation, some blood leaks through the mitral valve back into the left atrium and then it backs up into the lungs.
 Fluid then seeps into the lung tissue resulting in pulmonary edema.
 This causes coughing and difficulty breathing.
 Left-sided congestive heart failure (LS-CHF) is the most common form of congestive heart failure.
-The classic signs of heart failure - coughing and fluid in the chest - are most commonly caused by LS-CHF.
+The classic signs of heart failure, coughing and fluid in the chest, are most commonly caused by LS-CHF.

 Is CHF due mainly to heart valve disease?

 CHF is most commonly caused by valvular insufficiency.
 It is estimated that 80% of the canine CHF cases are caused by MVI.
 However, there are many other causes.
-Disease of the heart muscle (cardiomyopathy), irregularities of rhythm and narrowing of some of the major blood vessels can also cause CHF.
-Initially, MVI results in LS-CHF.
+Disease of the heart muscle (cardiomyopathy), irregularities of rhythm, and narrowing of some of the major blood vessels can also cause CHF.
+Initially, MVI results in left-sided congestive heart failure.
 If left untreated, the heart failure may progress to involve both sides of the heart.

 What clinical signs should I expect?